dfinity/wg-identity-authentication/topics/icrc88_mnemonic_phrase_signers.md

 For relying party (RP) accounts, as defined in ICRC-34, special considerations ensure isolated identities:

 1. **Change Index:**
-   The change index MUST be `0x80007270`.
+   The change index MUST be `29296'`.

    > This 32 bit index is the UTF-8 encoded bits of the string "rp" starting with a positive bit (1), indicating it is a hardened index.

 3. **Origin Index:**
-   The index hardened `0'` indicates that the RP identifier is an origin.
+   The hardened index `0'` indicates that the RP identifier is an origin.

    > Future relying party identifier specifications may use other indices for different identifier types.